Biddulph Grange Garden

 There is series of connected compartments below the house bordered by topiary hedges with colourful plantings throughout the year.

 Visitors are taken on a miniature tour of the world including China, Egypt and a Scottish Glen as well as an ice house and fountain in Mrs Bateman's Garden.
 The Chinese House is set amongst woodland and reached by narrow paths.
 The herbaceous borders are a riot of colour in the summer but are great throughout all the seasons.

 Make sure you see - Geology meets theology - a unique Victorian display of fossils and geological strata according to the Biblical days of creation, a fascinating journey through time.

-NT Garden Biddulph Grange 2019 - Open most of year.
+NT Garden Biddulph Grange 2020 - OPENING TIMES most of year.
 Please see website for more information.
 Tea Room, Partial disabled access.

 FREE - Visit this National Trust Property and others for free by becoming a member - click here